neneyhsw/SMRU/README.md

 ### SMRU mobility
 This file compares to influence of mobility, and calculate average time and number of charger.
 In terminal, you can see the information about before and after mobility.
 In the file, it only run once.
 You can modify row 232 to calculate the average.

+### SMRU Sink Node
+In SMRU_Sink.py, we can calculate how much power the sink node need.
+Moreover, we can provide the enough power for sink node by charger.
+Because this method need to satisfy requirement of power of sink nodes,
+it will add chargers for sink nodes until the requirement of power of sink nodes are enough.

 ## Reference